 If the application is not approved, the agent/insurer must advise the worker of the SIRA appeal process.

-If the application exceeds the cost a SICorp insurance agent, or self or specialised insurer may approve, the application must be sent via email to SIRA at email@example.com within 14 days (or within 21 days for a combined education or training assistance and SIRA training application).
+If the application exceeds the cost an agent for icare Insurance for NSW, or self or specialised insurer may approve, the application must be sent via email to SIRA at email@example.com within 14 days (or within 21 days for a combined education or training assistance and SIRA training application).

 The application must include the insurer’s opinion on whether they support the training application with reference to the training principles.